powercord-community/guidelines/README.md

 ## 8. Do **NOT** perform manual HTTP requests to Discord or the Gateway

-Discord internally have everything you'll need to retrieve data without directly calling the API or connecting to the Gateway.
+Discord internally has everything you'll need to retrieve data without directly calling the API or connecting to the Gateway.
 Performing such actions may get user's account flagged for selfbotting or modding and banned for doing so.

 ## 9. Powercord Developers will never directly push in your plugin's repo